Marko Vešović

-Marko Vešović (Serbian Cyrillic: Марко Вешовић; born 28 August 1991) is a Montenegrin professional footballer who plays as a right wing-back for Qarabağ FK and the Montenegro national team.
+Marko Vešović (Serbian Cyrillic: Марко Вешовић; born 28 August 1991) is a Montenegrin professional footballer who plays as a right wing-back for Croatian HNL club Lokomotiva and the Montenegro national team.

 Club career

 Early career

 Born in what is now Podgorica, Montenegro, he spent a portion of his childhood in Lučani, where he played for the youth team of the local club Mladost Lučani.
 He made his senior debut with Budućnost in the 2008–09 season.
 He also had a half season loan spell at Mladost Podgorica.

 Torino

 On 30 January 2014, he signed with Italian side Torino on a free transfer, after a couple of days on trial under the manager Giampiero Ventura.
 He made his official debut for the Granata on 9 March 2014 during the trip to Milan against Inter, in which he was a starter, playing the full 90 minutes, lost 1–0.
 By the end of the 2013–14 season he made four appearances for Torino.